Geek-Estate/horizon-landingpage/faq/index.md

 **Q: What type of community is not ideal?**

-**A:** A community or group in which the majority of the members reside in the same geographic area.
-You can still use our offering to easily see faces of everyone in the group, but the request stay functionality won't be relevant if everyone lives in the same area.
+**A:** A community in which the majority of the members reside in the same geographic area.

 **Q: Horizon is NOT...**